 Marvin Bagley appears to be slipping down draft boards just a little bit, and I understand why.
 He didn’t distinguish himself as a rim protector at Duke (1.0 blocks per 40 minutes), which means you can’t just stick him under the basket.
 And he’s not a prolific outside shooter, which means he’s not a conventional “stretch 5” either.
 He’s somewhat caught between the 4 and 5 positions, whereas a player like Michigan State’s Jaren Jackson Jr. (who seems to be rising) might be more appealing to some GMs because of his ability to play multiple positions.

-Jackson is a terrific prospect – but Bagley probably has more raw basketball talent than anyone else in this draft, and at a certain point talent trumps all.
+Jackson is a terrific prospect – but Bagley probably has more raw basketball talent than anyone else in this draft, and at a certain point talent wins out.
 He’s a sensational finisher, a tenacious rebounder (often cleaning up his own misses), and a pretty good shooter, even if he doesn’t venture behind the arc too often.
 There are no questions about Bagley’s motor, and he’s already dominated NBA competition.
 Fit and defensive improvement will be important over the long haul, but Bagley’s pure ability has him ready to put up numbers in the meantime.

 LUKA DONCIC – G, Real Madrid/Slovenia